 While there may be great benefits and support of PEO retirement plans, as with any service, it has its drawbacks.

 If your business separates from the PEO, a new retirement plan must be implemented.
 An attorney must be involved in the change, which may warrant legal fees.

 The downside of relying on PEO retirement plans is the loss of control over decision-making, according to Jared Weitz, founder and CEO of United Capital Source.
-“You are putting your trust and reliance into an alternative organization, so be prepared not to always see eye to eye," Weitz said.
+“You are putting your trust and reliance into an alternative organization, so be prepared not to always see eye to eye.”

 The most popular type of retirement plan is the 401(k), and PEOs generally provide a more comprehensive 401(k) offering than what your small business could otherwise offer on its own.
-When outsourcing 401(k) management to a third party, your business can save time and money.
+When outsourcing 401(k) management to a third party, you can save both time and money.